Weekend cruises: Tips for taking a 3-night Royal Caribbean getaway

 • Freedom Class ships are longer than Voyager Class ships, giving more space for a Splashaway Bay area for kids on the pool deck and more venues and stores inside the ship

-Should I pick Allure of the Seas?
+Should I pick Utopia of the Seas?

-A 3-night cruise on Allure of the Seas will almost certainly be the type of sailing where the ship is considered the destination.
+A 3-night cruise on Utopia of the Seas will almost certainly be the type of sailing where the ship is considered the destination.
 Whether dining outdoors in Central Park, watching impressive acrobatics and diving in the AquaTheater, or zip lining over the Boardwalk, it’s unlikely a weekend will be enough time to explore the entire ship!

 One important distinction to note before booking a weekend cruise on Allure of the Seas is that she has a few differences compared to other Oasis Class cruise ships.
 While she was scheduled to be amplified in 2020, her amplification has been postponed.
 Therefore she does not have many features you will find on other ships offering weekend cruises, including water slides, an upgraded pool deck, and new restaurants and bars.